CloudChi/FX-Framework/Summaries_Goals.md

 ## FX Framework System Design

 - The FX Framework is a system of FileMaker practices that provide stable functionality for developers to leverage.
-Modules have a backbone of:
+- The framework is contains a group of Modules which have a backbone of:
   - Functional script organization and naming
   - Extensive libraries of code
   - Complimentary Custom Functions

 ### Script Organization / Naming
-- The Framework script organization uses a specific script folder/subfolder structure called Modules
+- The Framework uses Modules which is a method of script organization using specific script folder/subfolder structure.
   - Modules provide a specific set of tools and functionality to the developer
     - For example, the Layouts Module handles anything related to Layout navigation
   - Certain Modules can be found in almost every file